 There are many things I love about being a magazine style editor, but making the rounds at trade shows is not usually one of them.
 One exception, however, is Canada Blooms.
-Recently held at Toronto’s Direct Energy Centre, this show always falls in the dull brown, is-spring-here-yet season, so all of the lush greenery and bright, fresh smelling flowers provide a welcome escape.
+This show always falls in the dull brown, is-spring-here-yet season, so all of the lush greenery and bright, fresh smelling flowers provide a welcome escape.

 A retreat like the shop of landscape and floral artist Tage Andersen.

 In Denmark quite a few years ago, I was walking around and shopping with an industry colleague and friend when we literally stumbled upon Andersen's store (above).
 As I walked down the iron staircase into the shop, it was like being transported into an enchanted forest, with the unmistakably fragrant smell of hyacinth in the air and the sound of trickling water which almost drowned out the beautiful classical music playing.

 This is a corner of the shop with some of the plants, decorative eggs and birdcages he sells.
 Unlike a typical, cheery florist boutique, his was dark and moody, which I loved.
 It's a place I will never forget.
 They wouldn’t let us take pictures, so these are the only ones I managed to get.

 I am also completely enamoured with designer Steven Gambrel’s West Village Townhouse in New York.
 (I’m not alone — check out Habitually Chic blogger Heather Clawson’s favourites.)
 The lower-level kitchen feels like a rustic French farmhouse, and the patio continues the old world, timeworn look.
 It is the West Village, but still, quite the escape from the rest of New York City.

 I don’t have a backyard or patio, but I’m starting a file of balcony inspirations and I just added this one.
 I love the mix of greenery and trailing vines in mismatched terracotta planters.